amrohendawi/spring-petclinic/PROJECT_SUMMARY.md

 - Spring-themed visual design with consistent styling
 - Internationalization support for button text and tooltips
 - Improved workflow reducing navigation steps for common tasks

+### 10. **Internationalization Synchronization**
+- Complete synchronization of message bundles for all supported languages
+- Consistent terminology and phrasing across the application
+- Regular updates and maintenance of translation files
+- Community contributions for translation improvements
+- Comprehensive testing of internationalization features

 ## Build and Deployment